stevegt/grid-cli/v2/doc/330-messages.md

 ## Introduction

-In this document, we reconcile the `PromiseGrid` message format with the concepts of sequence-matching graphs, as discussed in the PromiseGrid design documents.
-Specifically, we evaluate the design decision of placing the promise element first in the `PromiseGrid` message format.
-We'll discuss where this idea originated, its necessity, and its alignment or conflict with sequence-matching graph concepts.
+This document explains the integration of `PromiseGrid` message format with sequence-matching graphs, as discussed in the PromiseGrid design documents.
+Specifically, it evaluates the design decision of placing the promise element first in the `PromiseGrid` message format, analyzing its necessity and alignment (or conflict) with sequence-matching graph principles.

 ### Design Decision: Promise Element First

-The design choice to place the promise element first in the `PromiseGrid` message format stems from several principles:
+The decision to place the promise element first in the `PromiseGrid` message format stems from the following considerations:

 1. **Governance and Trust**:
    - Placing the promise first allows nodes to filter messages based on the promises they accept, forming the basis for decentralized governance.
-   - This aligns with the idea of mutual promises in a social contract, where nodes agree on specific promises they will accept from one another.
+   - This approach aligns with mutual promises in a social contract where nodes agree on specific promises they will accept from one another.

 2. **Optimized Routing**:
    - The promise element acts as a primary key or identifier, simplifying the initial filtering and routing of messages within the system.
-   - This principle aligns with the sequence-matching graph concept of moving through nodes based on leading components.
+   - This design aligns with the sequence-matching graph concept, where traversal through nodes is based on leading components.

 ## Sequence-Matching Graphs in PromiseGrid

 ### Concepts and Benefits

-Sequence-matching graphs in PromiseGrid allow efficient matching and routing of messages based on their components.
+Sequence-matching graphs in PromiseGrid enable efficient matching and routing of messages based on their components.
 This structure provides several advantages:

 1. **Optimized Lookup**:
-   - Sequence-matching graphs enable efficient lookup and routing by matching sequences of parameters.
+   - Sequence-matching graphs facilitate efficient lookup and routing by matching sequences of parameters.
-   - This ensures that messages are directed to the appropriate modules or nodes without exhaustive searching.
+   - They ensure that messages are directed to the appropriate modules or nodes without exhaustive searching.

 2. **Dynamic Adaptation**:
    - The sequence-matching graph can dynamically adapt to new sequences, optimizing future lookups based on historical data.

 ### Example: Parsing Incoming Messages

-Consider an incoming message that consists of a promise hash, a module hash, and additional arguments:
+Consider an incoming message consisting of a promise hash, a module hash, and additional arguments:

 1. **Message Structure**:
    ```json